ctkelley/Joss_MultiPrecisionArrays/paper.md

 # Example

-Herewith, the world's most simple example to show how iterative refienment works.
+Here is a simple example to show how iterative refienment works.
 We will follow that with some benchmarking on the cost of factorizations.
 The functions we use are __MPArray__ to create the structure and __mplu!__ to factor the low precision copy.
 In this example high precision is ```Float64``` and low precision is ```Float32```.
 The matrix is the sum of the identity and a constant multiple of the trapezoid rule discretization of the Greens operator for $-d^2/dx^2$ on $[0,1]$